NorthBridge/playbook/README.md

 	# The next command is only necessary if you are not already using the created virtualenv
 	workon playbook

+	* If it says "command not found", try typing: virtualenv virtualenv
+	* ls to confirm that "venv" is amongst your files.
+	* type: source venv/bin/activate to activate your virtual environment.
+	You should see (venv) before your project directory

 To install the dependencies you could do something like this (Ubuntu):

 	pip install -r requirements.txt